Wieland (novel): Plot summary

 At Theodore's house, Clara finds that everyone seems to be asleep, so she continues on to her own home, where she is to meet with Carwin.
 When she arrives, there are strange noises and lights, and she sees a glimpse of Carwin's face.
 In her room, she finds a strange letter from Carwin, and Catharine in her bed – dead.
 Shocked, she sits in her room until Theodore arrives and threatens Clara.
 When he hears voices outside, he leaves Clara unharmed.
 Clara learns that Theodore's children and Louisa Conway have also been killed.

 Clara falls ill; later, she is able to read the murderer's testimony.
 The killer is her brother, Theodore.
 He claims to have been acting under divine orders.
 Clara is sure that Carwin is the source of Theodore's madness.

 Carwin reveals to Clara that he is a biloquist.
 He was the cause of most of the voices, but he claims that he did not tell Theodore to commit the murders.
 Wieland, having escaped from prison, arrives at Clara's house and tries to kill her.
 Carwin uses his ability to tell Theodore to stop.
 He says that Theodore should not have listened to the voices, and Theodore suddenly comes to his senses.
 He kills himself, full of remorse for what he has done.

 Clara refuses to leave her house, until it burns down one day.
 She then goes to Europe with her uncle, and eventually marries Pleyel.
 Clara feels she has finally recovered from the tragic events, enough to write them down.
 As for Carwin, he has become a farmer in the countryside.

-Apparently the novel was based on the true story of murders which took place at Tomhannock, New York (a hamlet near Pittstown) in 1781.
-Mirroring the incidents of the later novel, one James Yates, under the influence of a religious delusion, killed his wife and four children, then attempted to kill his sister, and expressed no remorse for his conduct in court later.

-Brown gave his tragic hero a pedigree related to that of the actual German author Christoph Martin Wieland, who is mentioned obliquely in the text:

-This and others of Charles Brockden Brown's novels were very influential in the later development of the Gothic genre by such writers as Edgar Allan Poe, Mary Shelley and, most especially, George Lippard.
-In particular, it provided an influence to Logan (1822) by John Neal, who considered Brown his literary father.